artemix1508/termshot/README.md

 ## Notes

 - Rapid Enter presses (e.g. holding it down) will overlap sounds, since playback always runs in the background rather than blocking your typing.
-- The bundled `shot.wav` is synthesized, not a sampled recording — swap it for a royalty-free sound (e.g. from freesound.org, filtered to CC0) if you want something punchier.